KhadidjaArezki/pricelee-mern-frontend/README.md

 ## State Managment

-The app uses the Redux library to manage and update state through actions
+The app uses the Redux library to manage and update state through actions and RTK Query for authentication and automatic re-auth by sending refresh tokens in secure http-only cookies.

 ## Authors: Khadidja Arezki